ngr-drm/pokemons/README.md

-Now with the SGDB of your choice, you should create a connection to the PostgreSQL database:</br> Enter the database name and the user credentials according to the .env file.
+Now with the SGDB of your choice, you should create a connection to the PostgreSQL database:</br> Enter the database connection credentials according to the .env file.

 #
 ```zsh